-3. It’s all the contents of shared folder.
+3. It’s all the contents of a shared folder.
 You can create and delete files or edit the files.

 To access the shared files quickly, create a shortcut link to a shared folder in Windows 10.

-Right click on the desktop and click New then click Shortcut.
+Right-click on the desktop and click New then click Shortcut.

 Type the network address of shared folder in Type the location of the item: and click Next.

 Here is the shortcut link to the NetData shared folder of Ubuntu Linux.
 Double click to open it from your desktop.
 You can create a network Map drive also.
-To create network map drive, read this article How to Create Map Network Drive In Windows 10 and Server?
+To create a network map drive, read this article How to Create Map Network Drive In Windows 10 and Server?

 Share File between Ubuntu and Windows 10 – Video Tutorials

-We hope this Share File between Ubuntu and Windows article helped you to share file between Ubuntu and Windows 10 easily like a pro Linux user.
+We hope this Share File between Ubuntu and Windows article helped you to share file between Ubuntu and Windows 10 easily like a pro-Linux user.

-Troubleshoot File Sharing
+Troubleshoot File Sharing Between Ubuntu and Windows

 The above article and video are a simple file sharing between Windows 10 and Linux Ubuntu.
 I didn’t assign a user to Samba file server on Linux.
-Because of this a user on Technig Youtube channel asked a good question about sharing files and user permissions.
+Because of this, a user on Technig Youtube channel asked a good question about sharing files and user permissions.

 Asked by Ramsin Eivaz: question if I want a user and password, I assume I have to check only “allow others to create…” and not the guest access.
-But when I enter the ubuntu user and password, it is not able to login!! would you have any suggestions thanks.
+But when I enter the Ubuntu user and password, it is not able to log in!! would you have any suggestions thanks.

-Answer: You need to create a user account and add the user to Sambashare group.
-Then when you access the folder from Windows clients, you should use the that user name and password for viewing the shared files and folders.
+Answer: You need to create a user account and add the user to the Sambashare group.
+Then when you access the folder from Windows clients, you should use that username and password for viewing the shared files and folders.

-The -M parameter will not create a home directory for this user and the -N will not create a group with the same user name.
+The -M parameter will not create a home directory for this user and the -N will not create a group with the same username.
 The -g parameter just specify the group name.